 Camp Summer Staff

 The other most impressive feature about Camp Pringle as a summer camp, in our opinion, is its staff.

 For years the training and calibre of its summer program staff has been first rate.

 Each group of campers has a cabin leader that is typically in their early twenties, studying at university and getting paid at one of the most rewarding jobs a young person can find.
 Also with each group of campers is usually a second leader, a volunteer, who is typically an older high school student and often a past participant in the camp’s CIT leadership program.

 If you want to send your kids to a camp with exceptional leaders and staff, then Camp Pringle is a great camp to send them to.

 Camp Pringle is a church camp, but it’s not a bible camp.
 There is definitely a church element to the camp-sponsored programs, but it’s inclusive, welcoming, respectful and, as to be expected with the United Church, fairly politically correct.

-Camp Pringle is the kind of church camp that most people can feel comfortable sending their children to – there is no pressure for participants to convert, become Christian or change their own personal religious beliefs, or at least that’s been our experience.
+Pringle is the kind of church camp that most people can feel comfortable sending their children to.
+There is no pressure for participants to convert, become Christian or change their own personal religious beliefs, or at least that’s been our experience.